trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 to find the effect.

-In my case the first casualty was `/etc/fstab`: it wrapped half the mount options to the new line and I got unbootable system.
-When I figured that it was `vim`'s deed I decided it was too dangerous to use as it silently corrupts files.
+In my case the first casualty was `/etc/fstab`: it wrapped half the mount options to the newline and I got an unbootable system.
+When I figured that it was `vim` deed I decided it was too dangerous to use as it silently corrupts files.

-On top of that I did not like black `vim`'s background: it felt void.
+On top of that I did not like black `vim` background: it felt void.
 Plus multiple editing modes confused me.
 I did not understand why you have to print `<ESC>:qa!` and sometimes just `:qa!`.
 I did not do a `vimtutor` as I did not know it existed: I did not pay much attention to